-To further focus FFIE's executive officers on FF's long-term performance, FF has granted equity compensation in the form of stock options and, in 2021, restricted stock.
-During 2021, Dr. Breitfeld received stock options with respect to 565,200 shares, which are scheduled to vest over seven years, with 226,080 shares subject to these options scheduled to vest as follows: 25% on the one-year anniversary of the start of production of FF 91 (the "FF 91 SOP") and the remaining 75% in equal monthly installments over the following 36 months thereafter; 113,040 shares subject to these options scheduled to vest in 48 equal monthly installments beginning on the one-year anniversary of the FF 91 SOP; 113,040 shares subject to these options scheduled to vest in 48 equal monthly installments beginning on the two-year anniversary of the FF 91 SOP; and 113,040 shares subject to these options scheduled to vest in 48 equal monthly installments beginning on the two-year anniversary of the FF 91 SOP; and 113,040 shares subject to these options scheduled to vest in 48 equal monthly installments beginning on the three-year anniversary of the FF 91 SOP.
+To further focus FF's executive officers on FF's long-term performance, FF has granted equity compensation in the form of stock options and, in 2021, restricted stock.
+During 2021, Dr. Breitfeld received stock options with respect to 565,200 shares, which are scheduled to vest over seven years, with 226,080 shares subject to these options scheduled to vest as follows: 25% on the one-year anniversary of the start of production of FF 91 (the "FF 91 SOP") and the remaining 75% in equal monthly installments over the following 36 months thereafter; 113,040 shares subject to these options scheduled to vest in 48 equal monthly installments beginning on the one-year anniversary of the FF 91 SOP; 113,040 shares subject to these options scheduled to vest in 48 equal monthly installments beginning on the two-year anniversary of the FF 91 SOP; and 113,040 shares subject to these options scheduled to vest in 48 equal monthly installments beginning on the two-year anniversary of the FF 91 SOP; and 113,040 shares subject to these options scheduled to vest in 48 equal monthly installments beginning on the two-year anniversary of the FF 91 SOP; and 113,040 shares subject to these options scheduled to vest in 48 equal monthly installments beginning on the two-year anniversary of the FF 91 SOP.

-Prior to the closing of the Business Combination, employees of Legacy FF received restricted stock awards that were converted into shares of FFIE at the closing of the Business Combination.
+Prior to the closing of the Business Combination, employees of Legacy FF received restricted stock awards that were converted into shares of FF at the closing of the Business Combination.
 As a result, Dr. Breitfeld and Messrs.
 Jia and Mok received restricted stock awards with respect to 67,312, 72,749 and 21,477 shares, respectively.
 These restricted stock awards were being granted in recognition of reduced prior compensation received by employees of Legacy FF.
 These restricted stock awards vested 90 days following the closing of the Business Combination, subject to the recipient's continued employment through such date.